 - Books, Literature, and Writing

-Top 10 Books for Kids wanting to be a Vet
+Top 10 Books For Kids Wanting To Be A Vet

 Becoming a Veterinarian - Top Ten Books for Kids

 I have selected 10 books that I believe provide great information for kids of all ages who are expressing an early interest in working with animals.
 I know that if found it very difficult as a young boy to find meaningful information on this fascinating career choice.
-Hopefully, this selection will fill that void and provide a great insight into this wonderfully worthwhile activity.
-I hope that you enjoy my hubpage "Top 10 Books for Kids wanting to be a Vet" and that the kid in your life finds encouragement and inspiration from these.
+Back then, pretty much the only option available to me was the local library or the school library and the choice of books around at that time was very, very limited.

 The majority of veterinarians actually treat small domestic animals such as pet dogs, pet cats, along with some of the slightly more exotic pets such as reptiles, birds and rabbits, guinea pigs etc. Not altogether surprising really as the majority of people live in towns and cities where space for larger animals is limited.

 It is said that about 20 percent of vets work with larger animals such as horses, cattle, pigs and sheep.
 Whilst an even smaller percentage of vets will specialise in the more exotic wild animals that you might find in a zoo for example.

 As a vet, you will need to be comfortable handling a wide variety of creatures.

 Ideally suited for the older child.
 This book provides a comprehensive look into the role of the Veterinary Technician.
 The reader is informed via a series of stories from people who have performed this vital, yet sometimes overlooked career as part of a veterinary practice.
 In fact, being a Vet Tech provides many more opportunites to work with animals in areas such as agricultural programmes, Zoos and research laboratories.